 It is notable that the E-M10 III has a hotshoe, while the ZS100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the ZS100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
+Both the E-M10 III and the ZS100 have been discontinued, but can regularly be found used on eBay.
+The ZS100 was replaced by the Panasonic ZS200, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 III Manual (free pdf) or the online Panasonic ZS100 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 III and the Panasonic ZS100?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.